 The full council tax bill assumes that there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home) the council tax bill is reduced by a quarter (25%).
 The bill is not increased if there are more than two adults in the dwelling.
+You can apply for a single occupiers discount by completing our online application form.

 Historically a council tax bill for a dwelling which was no-one's main home was reduced by a half (50%), from April 2009 this changed (and then changed again further from April 2013), extra amounts are now charged.
 This can apply to empty dwellings and second homes.